Digital-Gym/advicer/README.md

-Click  on ugway to refresh on just refresh the page to get a new quote
+Click  on ugway to refresh or just refresh the page to get a new quote

 # advicer